CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 - PR : [Integration testing for group management](https://github.com/CircuitVerse/CircuitVerse/pull/3864)
 - PR : [Integration testing for assignment management](https://github.com/CircuitVerse/CircuitVerse/pull/3865)
 - PR : [Integration testing for project management](https://github.com/CircuitVerse/CircuitVerse/pull/3866)

+---

+### Future Work
+The work of phase 1 was focused on integration various development tools to improve quality of code and development experience.

+In the second phase, we will be focusing on improvement of development environment including fine tuning docker development setup and integration of available remote development platform.
+These improvements will undoubtedly contribute to an even more productive and seamless development process.